devanooga/devanooga.com/readme.md

 Before a PR will be merged, it must be passing tests.
 We have the best tests, don't we folks?

-To run tests in your dev environment, execute `bundle exec rake tests`.
+To run tests in your dev environment, execute `bundle exec rake test`.

 You can create new tests in the `test` directory.